Division properties in exterior algebras of free modules and logarithmic residua: Proof of Theorem

 \section{Proof of Theorem \ref{thm1-existence}}

-Throughout the proof $R$ denotes a commutative ring with a unit an $M$ is a free module over $R$ of rank $m$.
-The starting point is the following elementary version of statement (i) in Theorem \ref{thm1-uniqueness}.
+Throughout the proof $R$ denotes a unital commutative ring, $M$ is a free module over $R$ of rank $m$ and $\o_1,\dots,\o_k$ are fixed elements of $M$, where $k\le m$.
+Nonnegative integers $p,r,s$ satisfy the relations $m\ge p\ge r$ and $r+s=k+1$, as in Theorem \ref{thm1-existence}.The starting point is the following elementary version of statement (i) in Theorem \ref{thm1-existence}.